Your First Therapy Session: A Survival Guide

 How you learn about therapy can have a huge effect on how you experience your first sessions.
 It’s easy to get unrealistic ideas about how quickly and easily therapy works from other people’s stories, whether you’ve seen them in the media or heard them from people you know.

-People often connect dots more clearly and quickly in stories than they connect them in real life.
-A short article you can read in five minutes might be summarizing fifteen years of therapy.
-This can make it seem like a person hopped right from one insight to another in therapy, when there were actually a lot of dull, stuck, and confused times, too.
+A short article you can read in five minutes about how someone gained a crucial insight in therapy might be summarizing five years of work.
+Reading about it can make it seem like they hopped straight from one insight to another, when there were actually a lot of dull, stuck, and confused times, too.

 The opposite can also be true—storytelling conventions can make therapy seem more difficult than it actually is.
 If you learned about therapy from movies or television, forget about it.
 The way therapy is depicted in fiction has more to do with how the writer wants to reveal the character than anything else.
-By watching Tony Soprano in therapy, for example, we learn how unmotivated he is to confront the truth about himself.
-If you’re going to therapy voluntarily, you’re probably going to be a lot more successful than Tony was.

 Don't assume that what worked for someone else will work for you or that what didn't work for them won't work for you.

 If something is bothering you about how your sessions are going, talk to your therapist about your concerns.
 Tell them when you’re confused, upset, or disappointed.
 A good therapist will be happy to talk to you and will alter their approach without getting defensive.
-Part of the way you get good therapy is to keep working with your therapist and tweaking what you’re doing until it really starts working for you.

 Conclusion